-SCOR is exposed to a credit risk in the event of a payment default by a debtor not linked to the Group by a reinsurance or retrocession treaty.
-This can be, for instance, advances to providers, social security contribution collection agencies or states, or loans to employees, etc.
+SCOR is exposed to credit risk in the event of a payment default by a debtor not linked to the Group by a reinsurance or retrocession treaty.
+Examples are advances to providers, social security contribution collection agencies or states, or loans to employees.